 Gary Raymond reviews One Way to Denmark, a new film starring Rafe Spall as a hopeless Welsh man attempting to find a better life in a Danish prison.

-The most memorable thing about One Way to Denmark is that it’s a cracking elevator pitch that ultimately has little else going for it.
-A man, seeing his escape from a dying Welsh town in the luxurious prison systems of Denmark, sets out on foot to rob the first bank he sees in Copenhagen, or Odense, or Esbjerg, or where it is he ends up landing.
+The most memorable thing about One Way to Denmark is that it’s a cracking elevator pitch.
+A man, seeing his escape from a dying Welsh town in the luxurious prison systems of Denmark, sets out on foot to rob the first bank he sees in Copenhagen, or Odense, or Esbjerg, or wherever it is he ends up landing.
 By the time Herb, the man in question, gets to Denmark, it doesn’t seem to matter.
 With the set-up done and pats on the back all round, there is a palpable sense that the hard work has been done, and the film will make itself.
 It doesn’t.
-One Way to Denmark is a mixture of drawn-out scenes stretched to the furthest reaches of a reasonable attention span, underwritten moments of human connections, superficial politics and wasted actors.
+One Way to Denmark is a mixture of drawn-out scenes stretched to the furthest reaches of a reasonable attention span, underwritten moments of human connection, superficial politics and wasted actors.
 It’s not that One Way to Denmark is a bad film (although it’s certainly not a good one), it’s that the moment it’s finished, it’s gone, as if it was never there, like waking from a dream you know you had but you can’t remember the smallest detail.

 But I’ll give it a go by starting with an outline of the story.